Lemon Meringue Cheesecake

 This Lemon Meringue Cheesecake is made with a buttery graham cracker crust, creamy cheesecake, tart lemon curd and toasted meringue!
 The flavors are absolutely amazing and it’s seriously my new favorite cheesecake!

-overhead view of Lemon Meringue Cheesecake
+Overhead view of a full Lemon Meringue Cheesecake on a gray cake stand

 I have been so excited to share this cheesecake with you.
 Everything about it is amazing, if I do say so myself.
 Of all the lemon desserts on the blog, this might just be my favorite.
 It’s in close competition with the Lemon Mascarpone Layer Cake.
 And of all the cheesecakes, this one is right near the top.